-Flex Links are a pair of Layer 2 interfaces (ports or port channels), where one interface is configured to act as a backup to the other.
-Flex Links are typically configured in service-provider or enterprise networks where customers do not want to run STP.
-Flex Links provide link-level redundancy that is an alternative to Spanning Tree Protocol (STP).
-STP is automatically disabled on Flex Links interfaces.
+Flex links are a pair of a Layer 2 interfaces (switch ports or port channels) where one interface is configured to act as a backup to the other.
+The feature provides an alternative solution to the Spanning Tree Protocol (STP).
+You can disable STP and still retain basic link redundancy.
+Flex links are typically configured in service provider or enterprise networks where customers do not want to run STP on the switch.
+If the switch is running STP, Flex Links are not necessary because STP already provides link-level redundancy or backup.

-In Figure 12-1, ports 1 and 2 on switch A are connected to uplink switches B and C. Because they are configured as Flex Links, only one of the interfaces is forwarding traffic and the other one is in standby mode.
+In the Flex Links Configuration Example, ports 1 and 2 on switch A are connected to uplink switches B and C. Because they are configured as Flex Links, only one of the interfaces is forwarding traffic; the other is in standby mode.
 If port 1 is the active link, it begins forwarding traffic between port 1 and switch B; the link between port 2 (the backup link) and switch C is not forwarding traffic.
-If port 1 goes down, port 2 comes up and starts forwarding traffic to switch C. When port 1 comes back up, it goes into standby mode and does not forward traffic; port 2 continues to forward traffic.
+If port 1 goes down, port 2 comes up and starts forwarding traffic to switch C. When port 1 comes back up, it goes into standby mode and does not forward traffic; port 2 continues forwarding traffic.

 Flex Links are supported only on Layer 2 ports and port channels, not on VLANs or on Layer 3 ports.